AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/ex3.md

 ![3-10-vsc-function-local-app-setting.png](./images/3-10-vsc-function-local-app-setting.png)

-Select an ecent hub namespace, you should see the Event Hub that you defined in **Excercise 2**.
+Select an event hub namespace, you should see the Event Hub that you defined in **Exercise 2**.
 In this example the Event Hub namespace is **mmeewis-aep-enablement**:

 ![3-11-vsc-function-select-namespace.png](./images/3-11-vsc-function-select-namespace.png)